 - Be aware of UMUC's payment deadlines.
 Due dates are provided at the time of enrollment and are displayed in your To Dos in MyUMUC.

-Students with past due balances may be disenrolled.
-Please note that nonpayment does not drop you from a course.
+- If you have a past due balance in excess of $250, you may be disenrolled.
+Please note that nonpayment does not guarantee that you will be disenrolled from a course.

-If payment has not been received by the due date, you may be prevented from incurring additional charges including, but not limited to, additional registration and transcript or diploma requests.
+- If payment has not been received by the due date, you may be prevented from incurring additional charges, including, but not limited to, additional registration and transcript or diploma requests.

 As a financial aid student, you are excluded from disenrollment if you meet all of the following criteria:

-Have satisfied all prior semester balances exceeding $250
+- Pay all prior semester balances exceeding $250

-Have undisbursed aid for the semester that covers the balance in full
+- Have undisbursed aid for the semester that covers the balance in full

-To ensure UMUC receives your military tuition assistance form, please submit your tuition assistance documents at the time of registration and always prior to the start of your class.
-If you fail to submit your tuition assistance documents in a timely manner, UMUC will not allow you to enroll in future semesters.
+Once UMUC confirms your status as an active-duty military student, we will exclude you from disenrollment.
+To ensure UMUC receives your military Tuition Assistance form, please submit your documents at the time of registration and prior to the start of your course.
+If you fail to submit your Tuition Assistance documents in a timely manner, UMUC will not allow you to enroll in future terms.